hjmschoonvelde/ess_qta_2023/README.md

 - **Readings**:

   - Slapin J. & Proksch S. (2008).
 A scaling model for estimating time-serial positions from texts.
-American Journal of Political Science 52, 705–722.
+American Journal of Political Science 52: pp. 705–722.
   - Watanabe, K., (2021).
 Latent semantic scaling: A semisupervised text analysis technique for new domains and languages.
 Communication Methods and Measures, 15(2), pp.81-102.

 *Day 8 - July 19*